dong881/NTUST-script/README.md

 This repository contains scripts for configuring and running O-RAN OSC (Open Source Core) components, specifically the OSC DU (Distributed Unit) and associated components.
 The scripts provided are targeted for specific network functions, including CU_STUB, RIC_STUB, ODU (OSC DU), and PNF (Physical Network Function).

+# Automatic Build and Execution Tool for OSC DU, OAI Layer1, and OAI UEsim

+This tool automates the building and execution of OSC DU, OAI Layer1, and OAI UEsim components.
+It simplifies the process by allowing users to execute these components in the background without manual intervention.
+Upon reaching a predetermined timeout, the tool gracefully terminates itself.
+Additionally, it ensures that all logs and TCPdump outputs are timestamped and automatically saved in the designated folder.

+## Usage

+1. Ensure all necessary configurations are set up correctly.
+2. Execute the main executable file located at `0`.
+3. Monitor the logs in the `LOG` folder for any errors or updates.
+4. Upon completion or timeout, review the generated logs and TCPdump outputs in the designated folder.

+## Notes

+- The tool automatically builds OSC DU, OAI Layer1, and OAI UEsim components.
+- It executes these components in the background.
+- Upon reaching a predetermined timeout, the tool gracefully terminates itself.
+- All logs and TCPdump outputs are timestamped and automatically saved in the designated folder.

+For detailed instructions and troubleshooting, refer to the respective documentation or contact me.

 ## Prerequisites
 - The scripts assume that the necessary dependencies and libraries are already installed on the system.
 - Ensure the correct path configurations in the scripts according to your environment.